Andrew’s Driving School Terms and Conditions

 2. It is your responsibility to notify your driving instructor of any change of your ability or entitlement to have driving tuition, or for example if your provisional licence has been revoked or for medical reasons such as epilepsy.

-4. If your instructor turns up on time at the pre-arranged pick up point and you do not show your instructor will wait 10 minutes if there is no contact made between you.
+4. If your instructor turns up on time at the pre-arranged pick up point and you fail to attend.
+Your instructor will wait 10 minutes if there is no contact made between you.
 After 10 minutes they will leave and you will have to pay for the lesson.

 5. Your instructor will endeavour to arrive on time however, due to unforeseen circumstances such as breakdown, accidents, traffic hold ups etc, lesson times may need to change or even be cancelled.
 If cancelled by your Instructor, no fee will be charged.